Most recently completed:

 - Collaborated with county parks maintenance to plant 9 apple trees and supporting infrastructure, in the orchard just north of the visitor center.

 - An impressive Garden Design Plan was donated.
-Friends purchased the plantings and materials, and participated in implementing the new plantings, borders, ground cover, etc.
+Friends purchased the plantings and materials, and participated in implementing the new plantings, borders, ground cover, etc. Recently added more plants, including deer-proof pots around the walkway.

 - Purchased split rail fencing material for the trail crew for use on the Discovery trail.